ibm-cloud-docs/monitoring/platform/platform_metrics_working.md

     If you have multiple queries defined in a panel, you are prompted to select the metric for which you want to create an alert.
     {: note}

+7. Select the alert type.
+Options are `Metric`, `Change`, `Downtime`, `Event`, or `PromQL`.

-7. Configure the alert.
-Set the following fields:
+8. Set the following fields:

-    **Name**: Enter a name for the alert.
+    **Alert Name**: Enter a name for the alert.

-    **Description**: Add a description that other users can read to get more context.
+    **Alert Description**: Add a description that other users can read to get more context.
 This field is optional.

     **Group**: The alert group this alert will be part of.
 If not specified, the alert will be part of the default group.

     **Severity**: Set the level of criticality of the alert.
 Valid values are `High`, `Medium`, `Low`, and `Info`.

+    **Scope**: This field is set to the scope that you have defined for the metric in the panel.
+Check that the scope is the one that you need.

+    **Notifications**: Enable 1 or more notification channels.

+9. Depending on the alert type, you need to configure what will trigger the alert.

+    For `Metric` alerts:

     **Metric**: This field is set to the metric that you have selected from the panel.
 Check that the metric and aggregation are the ones that you need.

-    **Scope**: This field is set to the scope that you have defined for the metric in the panel.
-Check that the scope is the one that you need.

-    **Trigger**: Define the condition and threshold value that must be evaluated.
+    **Threshold**: Define the condition and threshold value that must be evaluated.
 It also defines whether the alert sends a single alert or multiple alerts.
 Valid time scales are `minute`, `hour`, or `day`.
 A single alert fires an alert for the entire scope.
 Multiple Alerts are sent if 1 or more segments breach the threshold at once.
 An alert is sent for each segment that you specify.

-    **Notification Channel**: Enable 1 or more notification channels.
+    For `Change` alerts:

+    **Metric**: This field is set to the metric that you have selected from the panel.
+Check that the metric and aggregation are the ones that you need.

+    **Threshold**: Define the condition and threshold value that must be evaluated.
+Indicates that an alert is to be sent when the configured value changes within a defined duration as compared to a previous time duration.
+The percent of change can also be configured into the alert evaluation.
+For example, if the change is greater than 50%.

+    For `Downtime` alerts:

+    **Metric**: This field is set to the metric that you have selected from the panel.
+Check that the metric and aggregation are the ones that you need.

+    **Threshold**: Define the condition and threshold value that must be evaluated.
+Indicates that an alert is to be sent when the configured value has a downtime of a configured time duration.
+Alerting can also be configured based on the percentage of time the resource is down over a given time perios.

+    For `Event` alerts:

+    **Threshold**: Define the condition and threshold value that must be evaluated.
+Indicates that an alert is to be sent when the number of events configured for the panel has reached, exceeded, or is less than a specific value.
+The threshold can also factor in the amount of time.
+For example, more than 50 events in a minute.

+    For `Prometheus/PromQL` alerts:

+    **Threshold**: Define the condition and threshold value that must be evaluated as a PromQL query.
+The query can factor in a duration of time and can also trigger alerts for a specified amount of time before automatically resolving the alert.

+10. Click **Save** to save your alert.

 ## Configuring an alert from the Alerts section
 {: #platform_metrics_working_alert_2}

-You can define a `metric` alert directly from the *Alerts* section.
+You can define an alert directly from the *Alerts* section.

 Complete the following steps to define an alert on a metric: